- Honors Program

 Q: If I agree to mentor a student for the Summer Thesis Institute, will I be compensated?

 A: There is no compensation for the faculty.
 There is, however, the standard level of thesis funding available to the student--these funds are available for two years instead of one for the students involved in the institute ($1500/year pending needs).
+Please note that all equipment, supplies, texts, etc., become the property of the mentor's academic department or program at the conclusion of the Institute and/or thesis process.

 Q: What kind of research projects are students expected to pursue?

 A: The type of research the student pursues, and how the time devoted to research is structured (students are expected to pursue their research project about 25 hours per week), is completely dependent upon the project, student and mentor.
 The summer research experience is to be thought of as an opportunity for the student to initiate an Honors thesis a year earlier than usual.
-The same type of mentorship that occurs in supervising a thesis project is what should happen over the summer, but is likely to be a bit more intensive, since the committed to research activity is greater than during the academic year.
-So there is a lot of flexibility on how mentors and students pursue the research component of the Institute.
+The same type of mentorship that occurs in supervising a thesis project is what should happen over the summer, but is likely to be a bit more intensive, since the commitment to research activity is greater than during the academic year.
+There is a lot of flexibility on how mentors and students pursue the research component of the Institute.
 The overarching goal is to provide students an opportunity to pursue a research project in depth, and in a way that will prepare them for the pursuit of a undergraduate Honors thesis.

 Q: Will the UHP provide the research topic?